It’s very easy to make coconut haystacks at home, and if you use dark chocolate and unsweetened coconut, it’s a very healthy treat!

 It’s easy to make healthy coconut haystacks!

-30 years after those visits to grandma’s house, back home from Lake Tahoe, I decided to make healthy homemade dark chocolate coconut haystacks.
-In my recipe, I decided to use unsweetened coconut and extra dark (85% cacao) chocolate.
+30 years after those visits to grandma’s house, back home from Lake Tahoe, I decided to make a healthy version of these wonderful treats.

-Commercial coconut haystacks are usually made with sweetened coconut and with milk chocolate.
-But it’s very easy to make coconut haystacks at home.
-And if you use dark chocolate and unsweetened coconut, it’s actually a very healthy treat.
+Commercial versions are usually made with sweetened coconut and with milk chocolate.
+But it’s very easy to make a healthier version at home.
+And if you use dark chocolate and unsweetened coconut, it’s a very healthy treat.

 How long can you keep homemade coconut haystacks?